africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.03 Ideas/Dont argue with people who only want to win.md

 ---
-{"dg-publish":true,"permalink":"/1x-references/11-notes/11-03-ideas/dont-argue-with-people-who-only-want-to-win/","title":"Dont argue with people who only want to win","noteIcon":""}
+{"dg-publish":true,"permalink":"/1x - References/11 Notes/11.03 Ideas/Dont argue with people who only want to win/","title":"Dont argue with people who only want to win","noteIcon":""}
 ---